trycourier/courier-react/packages/react-inbox/README.md

 ## [Overview](#overview)

-## What is Courier React Inbox?
+## What is Inbox?

-Courier React Inbox is a react component that you can add to your application show your users a list of recent messages they have received over a `push` channel.
+Inbox is a react component that you can add to your application show your users a list of recent messages they have received over a `push` channel.

 Upcoming Features: